 On the agenda for today is going back to Heathrow via the tube to pick up our rental car and head out toward Winchester and Salisbury.

 It was time for lunch, so we found a picturesque sandwich shop upstairs over a side street and went up for an afternoon tea.
-The home-made soup, sandwiches and warm scones accompanied by a steamy pot of tea were just the thing after all of that walking in the misty air.

 We were interested to see where Jane Austen was buried right in the middle of the floor of one of the aisles of the cathedral.
 It was fascinating to see the memorials and burial stones in the floor of the church dating back to the 1400's and 1500's and some even older.
 Jane Austen's stone does not mention that she was a famous author, only that she died in the town.
 Intricate crypts are up and down the aisles jumping the centuries, but many of the marble memorials in the floor and being worn away by time and feet.